Lux7San/Lux7San/README.md

 My name is Ernold Mochammad Can Setya, can you call me Ernold.
 And I'm from Magetan City in East Java - Indonesia.
 Most of my hobbies are drawing anime characters, and you know me. thank you

-Skills: Python / JAVA / Kotlin / PHP / JS / HTML / CSS
+Skills: Python / JAVA / Kotlin / PHP / JS / HTML / CSS / Jupyter NB

 - 🔭 I’m currently working on My Home Company